 Instead, Apple boldly did the opposite, building a computer that looked like it came from the future.
 The Twentieth Anniversary Mac was the first flatscreen Mac in history, with a design that massively predated today’s gorgeous iMacs.

 As with the flatscreen monitor, the Twentieth Anniversary Macintosh embraced the future by aiming to be a full multimedia machine.
 It boasted an integrated TV/FM radio system, S-video input and a custom sound system designed by Bose.

 From a visual perspective, the weirdest thing about the Twentieth Anniversary Macintosh was its CD drive.
 Unlike the almost-invisible slots of later Macs, the CD drive on the Twentieth Anniversary Macintosh was a front-on vertical square that dominated the front of the machine.

 Twentieth Anniversary Macintosh: Harbinger of change

 Blaming the company’s dysfunctional culture, head designer Robert Brunner quit Apple shortly before the Twentieth Anniversary Macintosh came to market.
 That cleared the way for Jony Ive — who worked as a designer on the project — to rise through the ranks.

 The Twentieth Anniversary Macintosh was one of the first computers to get started within Apple’s design group, rather than its engineering department.
-Given Ive’s lofty position within Apple in later years, this became standard practice.
+Given Ive’s lofty position within Apple in later years, this approach became standard practice in Cupertino.
 But that certainly wasn’t the case in the mid-1990s.
 (Ive, who went on to become Apple’s chief design officer, left the company in 2019 after a string of hits.)